Hey! I’m Talia and this is Workweek Lunch.

 This blog is dedicated to helping you master a healthy cooking routine you won’t get bored of — even if you’re a workaholic like me.

-The rest of this page is really about my food philosophy, but if you’re looking for the facts: I’m 25, I live in Colorado but I’m from New York City originally and when I’m not cooking, I’m a full-time Instagram marketing consultant.
+The rest of this page is really about my food philosophy, but if you’re looking for the facts: I’m 26, I live in Colorado but I’m from New York City originally.
+Workweek Lunch is my full-time job and I love every second of it.

 Why do I care?